subir0071/test-docker-install-inside-vm-in-runner/README.md

 1. **Baseline VM Test**: Documents Docker installation failures in LXD VMs
 2. **Control Runner Test**: Tests same operations directly on GitHub runner
 3. **Comparison**: Isolates whether issues are VM-specific or runner-wide

+### ✅ Key Discovery: Issues Are VM-Specific

+Our comparative testing revealed that:

+- **✅ Direct runner tests**: ALL network operations work perfectly
+- **❌ VM-based tests**: Network connectivity failures for same operations
+- **Conclusion**: Issues are caused by VM networking, not GitHub runner infrastructure

+This means the solution focus should be on:

+- LXD networking configuration
+- VM network routing optimization
+- Alternative VM networking approaches

 ### Using the Scripts Independently